Sniper711/DGX-Spark-Day05-REMOTE-ACCESS-Mastering-Tailscale-to-Easily-Replace-WireGuide-and-Termius-20260116/README.md

 >   - It works reliably even without a public IP, open ports, or stable IPs that change daily.
 Future changes in network gear or topology at work or school won't faze it—Tailscale keeps maintenance costs low.
 <img width="1350" height="544" alt="截圖 2026-01-23 14 14 51" src="https://github.com/user-attachments/assets/ac3e79a6-da56-4334-8312-59edeefcb62a" />

-### Congratulations - From now on, you can connect to your DGX Spark from any device and unleash its GPU power to run all kinds of AI applications smoothly!
+### Congratulations - Now you can connect to your DGX Spark from any device and unleash its GPU power to run all kinds of AI applications smoothly!
 <br>